 YTM is a hive of activity with historical, restoration, and renovation work.
-Our current projects include a loan of LCC-1 LeTourneau Sno-Train (The Monster); interior renovations creating Transportation Station -- our youth zone; exterior renovations gussying up the building; a new railroad inspired Museum Store; restoration of our Fairchild CF-BXF and our Waco CF-BDZ; youth programming and youth inspired interpretation.
+Come and see our new exterior exhibit yard, our in progress restorations of the Fairchild CF-BXF and Waco CF-BDZ; youth programming and youth inspired interpretation.

 LCC-1 LeTourneau Sno-Train

 The LeTourneau LCC-1 Sno-Train was intended for D.E.W. line radar station supply in Northern Yukon and Alaska.
 In 1955 LeTourneau won the landtrain contract from the US Army Transportation Corps.
 Prior to its dispatch to the D.E.W. line it was tested first in Michigan, shortly thereafter it completed further testing on the Greenland ice cap.